 waLBerla runs on some of the Top10 HPC Clusters in the world.
 It contains efficient, hardware specific compute kernels to get optimal performance on today's supercomputing architectures.
-In Germany, waLBerla runs on the three tier-1 HPC systems: SuperMUC (Munich), Hazel Hen (Stuttgart), and JUQUEEN (Jülich).
+In Germany, waLBerla runs on the three tier-1 HPC systems: SuperMUC-NG (Munich), Hazel Hen (Stuttgart) and JUWELS (Jülich).

 waLBerla employs a block-structured partitioning of the simulation domain including support for grid refinement.

 These grid data structures make it easy to integrate various data parallel algorithms like Multigrid, CG, or phasefield models.

 Various IO modules enable loading and storing the simulation setup from and to voxel based file formats or triangle meshes.

 waLBerla uses the lattice Boltzmann method (LBM), which is an alternative to classical Navier-Stokes solvers for computational fluid dynamics simulations.
 All of the common LBM collision models are implemented (SRT, TRT, MRT).
 Additionally, a coupling to the rigid body physics engine pe is available.

 waLBerla is written in C++, which allows for modular and portable software design without having to make any performance tradeoffs.
 An automatic test suite ensure that waLBerla compiles with various C++ compilers (GCC, Visual Studio, Clang, Intel C++ Compiler) on different operating systems (Linux, Windows).
 For small scale simulations and application development, waLBerla contains a GUI that allows an online visualization of waLBerla data structures.